aws/eks-distro-build-tooling/generate-attribution/README.md

 ### Arguments
 This process depends on [go-licenses](https://github.com/google/go-licenses) having run and generated the csv file of dependencies as well as copied the all licenses into a LICENSES folder.
-A json file of the ouput from `go list -json` is also required.
+A json file of the output from `go list -json` is also required.

 Example run of dependencies